Wuerike/insomnia-plugin-python-script/README.md

 ### Write your complex python script

-Your script must return de desired result by printing it.
+Your script must return the desired result by printing it.

 At `~/path/to/file.py`:
 ```